 Report on Other Legal and Regulatory Requirements

-As required by section143 (3) of the Act we report that:
+2. As required by Section 143(3) of the Act we Report that

-a.
-We have sought and except for the matters described in the Basis for QualifiedOpinion paragraph obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purpose of our audit;
+(a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

-b.
-Except for the possible effects of the matter described in the Basis for QualifiedOpinion paragraph above in our opinion proper books of account as required by law havebeen kept by the Company so far as appears from our examination of those books.
+(b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c. the Balance Sheet Statement of Profit and Loss and the Cash Flow Statement dealtwith by this Report are in agreement with the books of account ;
+(c) The Balance Sheet the Statement of Profit and Loss (including Other ComprehensiveIncome) Statement of Changes in Equity and the Statement of Cash Flow dealt with by thisReport are in agreement with the books of account.

-h.
-With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+(h) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 ii.
-The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.
+The Company did not have long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

-(Referred to in paragraph 1 under Report on Other Legal and RegulatoryRequirements' section of our report of even date)
+(Referred to in paragraph 1 under "Report on Other Legal and RegulatoryRequirements" of Independent Auditors Report on the financial statements of evendate)

-(i) In respect of the Company's fixed assets:
+i.
+In respect of the Company's fixed assets

 (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.